jagag0/Sudoku/README.md

 This is a Sudoku game/generator by Jakub Gago.

-How to Install:
+How To Install:

+How To Play:
 Upon starting the game there is a difficulty selection menu.
-Level easy means that the puzzle can be solved with just the use of naked/hidden singles technique.
-Level medium requires at least some more advanced solving techniques and wi

-After starting the game, player may use the left-mouse-click + num-keys to fill in solved numbers and the right-mouse-click + num-keys to pencilmark which candidates are available for each cell.
+After choosing any difficulty level and clicking on the start button the game will start with Sudoku of desired difficulty.
+Player may use the left-mouse-click + num-keys to fill in solved numbers and the right-mouse-click + num-keys to pencilmark which candidates are available for each cell.
 Filled in numbers can be deleted with backspace/delete, candidates can be removed by repeating their input process.
+When the puzzle is successfully solved, a winmessage "SOLVED" will appear on the screen.

 To access the menu to change difficulty or generate another puzzle, press Escape( WARNING!: You WILL NOT be able to access your current puzzle again! ).